 Adobe Illustrator has more tools and features than Inkscape, that’s why the learning process will take longer too.
 If you’re new to Adobe Illustrator, it’ll take you about three to five months to get the hang of the program.

 Winner: Inkscape.
 Inkscape’s tools are easier to get started with, but no matter which program you choose, there are a bunch of tutorials for both.

 Interface is an important factor to look at because it’s closely related to your workflow.
-If you can’t find the tool that you need or working in a disorganized working space, it’s going to interrupt your working process.
+If you can’t find the tool that you need and work in a disorganized working space, it’s going to interrupt your working process.

 I like the ready-to-use color swatches and panel area because it’s a designated area for all the panels, so it’s organized.

-Unlike in Illustrator, the opened panels can get a bit messy, and you’ll need to organize it.
+Unlike in Illustrator, the opened panels can get a bit messy, and you’ll need to organize them.

 However, both programs allow you to customize what you want to show and whatnot, so the interface can be as “clean” as you want it to be.
 Or if you like to have the handy tools right there, you can as well.